google/badwolf/docs/command_line_tool.md

 -------------------------------------------------------------
 Processing file "cmpl_bql_example_2.json"...

+Family and car graph data requires finding any unique owner and manufacture, list the manufacture in descending order, and for each manufacture order the owners in ascending order [TRUE]
-Family and car graph data requires finding how many grandchildren does Joe have [TRUE] Family and car graph data requires finding the different brands of car manufactures do we know [TRUE] Family and car graph data requires finding what cars does Joe's grandchildren drive in descending order?
-[TRUE] Family and car graph data requires finding any unique owner and manufacture, list the manufacture in descending order, and for each manufacture order the owners in ascending order [TRUE]
+Family and car graph data requires finding the manufactures in descending order by number of owners [TRUE] Family and car graph data requires finding how many grandchildren does Joe have [TRUE] Family and car graph data requires finding the different brands of car manufactures do we know [TRUE] Family and car graph data requires finding what cars does Joe's grandchildren drive in descending order?
+[TRUE]
-Family and car graph data requires finding the manufactures in descending order by number of owners [TRUE]
 -------------------------------------------------------------
 Processing file "cmpl_bql_graph_clauses.json"...

-Family traversal requires Joe has two children despite redundant clause [TRUE] Family traversal requires four possible combinations of Joe's children [TRUE] Family traversal requires Joe has at least two children and their names are Eve and John and both share the same parent [TRUE]
+Family graph clauses traversal requires returning the first Joe's grandchildren of the possible combinations [TRUE] Family graph clauses traversal requires listing all the possible four combination of Joe's children and grandchildren [TRUE] Family graph clauses traversal requires listing Joe as the only grandparent [TRUE] Family graph clauses traversal requires Joe has at least two children and their names are Eve and John [TRUE] Family graph clauses traversal requires Joe has at least two children and their names are Eve and John and both are children of Peter [TRUE]
+Family graph clauses traversal requires Joe to have two grandchildren [TRUE] Family graph clauses traversal requires Joe has two children despite redundant clause [TRUE] Family graph clauses traversal requires Joe's grandchildren should product four combinations [TRUE] Family graph clauses traversal requires Joe's grandchildren combinations to be returned only if both have the same name [TRUE]
-Family traversal requires Joe has at least two children and their names are Eve and John and both are children of Peter [TRUE]
+Family graph clauses traversal requires no Joe's children gets returned if he does not have one called Zoe [TRUE] Family graph clauses traversal requires counting XX two as the number of grand children Joe has [TRUE] Family graph clauses traversal requires Joe has at least two children and their names are Eve and John and both share the same parent [TRUE]
-Family traversal requires Joe has no two children and bot are children of Mary [TRUE] Family traversal requires Joe to have two grandchildren [TRUE] Family traversal requires Joe has two kids and one is Mary for sure [TRUE] Family traversal requires no Joe's children gets returned if he does not have one called Zoe [TRUE] Family traversal requires Joe has at least two children and their names are Eve and John [TRUE]
+Family graph clauses traversal requires Joe has no two children and bot are children of Mary [TRUE] Family graph clauses traversal requires four possible combinations of Joe's children [TRUE] Family graph clauses traversal requires Joe's grandchildren combinations to be returned only if both do not have the same name [TRUE]
+Family graph clauses traversal requires Joe's grandchildren combinations to be returned only if the first name is less than the second one [TRUE]
+Family graph clauses traversal requires listing all the possible four combination of Joe's children and grandchildren only if the children has kids [TRUE]
+Family graph clauses traversal requires Joe has two kids and one is Mary for sure [TRUE]
 -------------------------------------------------------------

 done